 I have been working to perfect my Peri Peri sauce for some time and I am finally really happy with its flavor!
 I usually use Thai bird chili as I can’t find piri-piri peppers.
 You can adjust the spiciness by choosing a milder chili, like Cherry Chili, for example.

 Here is my first attempt making a short video to show you how quick and easy it is to make Peri Peri Sauce

-My Peri Peri Chicken recipe is perfect for dinner (on a still cold) weeknight, when you don’t feel firing up the BBQ.
-The whole secret stays in marinating the chicken (you can use a whole chicken, butterflied chicken, chicken legs, etc) ahead of cooking time.
+The whole secret is to marinate the chicken (you can use a whole chicken, butterflied chicken, chicken legs, etc) ahead of cooking time.
 If you remember to leave it over night, would be perfect.
 If you forget, like I did 🙂 allow at least 2 hours for the chicken to absorb flavors.

 I used chicken thighs this time and have placed them in a gallon size Ziploc bag, added generous quantity of Peri Peri sauce, sealed the bag and rubbed the chicken for a couple of minutes, before placing it in the fridge.